Ogbuchi-Ikechukwu/Ogbuchi-Ikechukwu/README.md

 ![](https://img.shields.io/github/followers/Ogbuchi-Ikechukwu?style=social)
 ![](https://komarev.com/ghpvc/?username=Ogbuchi-Ikechukwu)

-My name is Ikechukwu Nigel Ogbuchi.
-I am very interested in emerging technologies like Artificial Intelligence, Machine Learning and Cloud Computing.
+My name is Ikechukwu Nigel Ogbuchi, an IT professional who is focused on emerging technologies such as Artificial Intelligence, Machine Learning and Cloud Computing.

 For business inquiries feel free to get in touch with me on [Linkedin](https://linkedin.com/in/nigelike)